 Colin Farrell and Jared Leto Alexander image: Warner Bros.

-“Was Alexander the Great Gay?
-Furious Greek Attorneys Have Their Views” last updated in August 2020.
+“Was Alexander the Great Gay?” last updated in May 2023.